AtomicSmash/ACF-limiter-field/readme.txt

 === Advanced Custom Fields: Limiter Field ===
-Contributors: Atomic Smash
+Contributors: Atomic Smash Ltd - Bristol
-Tags:
-Requires at least: 3.4
+Tags: act, advanced custom fields, limiter, character number Requires at least: 3.0.1
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: trunk
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This field provides a textarea that limits the number of characters the a user can add.
+This plugin provides a textarea that limits the number of characters a user can add.
+The limit is cleanly represented by a jQuery UI progress bar.

+== Description ==

+This plugin provides an Advanced Custom Field textarea that limits the number of characters a user can add.
 The limit is cleanly represented by a jQuery Ui progress bar.
 You can define the number of characters on a per field basis.

-= Compatibility =

-This add-on will work with:

-* version 4 and up
+I developed this field for personal use and has been tested on a number of different Wordpress sites.

+If you require a copy that work with ACF3 - please contact.

+__Advanced Custom fields 4 is required.__

+This has been tested in:

+*   ACF - Repeater fields
+*   ACF - Flexible content fields

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include.

-= Plugin =
+1. Download the plugin
+1. Extract zip and place plugin folder in /wp-content/plugins/
-1. Copy the folder into your plugins folder
+1. Login into your wordpress installation and activate plugin
-2. Activate the plugin via the Plugins admin page

-= Include =
-1. Copy the folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-limiter.php file)

-`
-add_action('acf/register_fields', 'my_register_fields');

-function my_register_fields()
-{
-	include_once('path-to-plugin/acf-limiter.php');
-}
-`
+== Screenshots ==

+1. This is the field in action.
+1. These are it's options

 == Changelog ==

-= 0.0.1 =
+= 1.0.0 =
-* Initial Release.
+* Initial release